veraPDF CLI Validation

 It’s possible to tell the veraPDF software to parse PDF files, examine the

-metadata and select the appropriate PDF/A profile for validation.
+metadata and select the appropriate PDF/A or PDF/UA profile for validation.
 This is

 requested by specifying the special -f 0